 Anything that causes pressure on the sciatic nerve root causes sciatica.
 The most common cause of sciatica, which is characterized by buttock and leg pain, is a disc or bone spur pressing on spinal nerve.
 It usually gets worse over a period of days, and may last up to several weeks.

 As people get older, they may develop a condition called spinal stenosis.
 Spinal stenosis is a narrowing of the canal holding the spinal cord.
 This can be due to bone spurs (osteophytes) sticking out into the canal or to hardening of the bands of tissue that support the spine.
 Spinal stenosis can cause back and neck pain or numbness and weakness in the arms or legs.
+Osteoarthritis can also lead to back pain, as it causes the cartilage between the facet joints to wear away.

 Symptoms and Complications